What is Page Speed?

 A merchant prioritizing style might add images and interactive elements, like a driver prioritizing style might add heavy tyre rims to a vintage car.

-Beware Chasing a Perfect Score
+Beware of Chasing a Perfect Score

 While following every suggestion from Google PSI can improve your speed score, it can actually be detrimental to your store as a whole: